 Editorials: Editorials are invited by the Editor-in-Chief.
 Editorials do not have an abstract or keywords and should be limited to 1,500 words in length.Original Research Articles: Original, full-length research papers which have not been published previously, except in a preliminary form, may be submitted.
-Original research papers should include a structured abstract and should be divided into sections (Introduction, Materials and Methods, Results and Discussion).
+Original research papers should include a structured abstract (250 words) and should be divided into sections (Introduction, Materials and Methods, Results and Discussion).
 They should not exceed 3,500 words in length.

 Education and Training Articles: Full-length papers which report on education and training initiatives in geriatric oncology may be submitted.
-Education and training articles should include a structured abstract and should be divided into sections (Introduction, Materials and Methods, Results and Discussion).
+Education and training articles should include a structured abstract (250 words) and should be divided into sections (Introduction, Materials and Methods, Results and Discussion).
 They should not exceed 3,500 words in length.Short Communications: Short communications provide a brief but complete account of a piece of work.
-They should have a structured abstract and should be divided into sections (Introduction, Materials and Methods, Results and Discussion).
+They should have a structured abstract (250 words) and should be divided into sections (Introduction, Materials and Methods, Results and Discussion).
 Short communications should have no more than ten references and should not exceed 2,000 words in length.

 Perspectives: Perspectives papers are invited by the Editor-in-Chief.
 They are short communications in which individuals involved with the field of geriatric oncology comment on aspects of care or research which have shaped their thinking and their practice.
 Perspectives papers do not have an abstract and are limited to 1,500 words.Meeting Reports: Reports on geriatric oncology conferences, meetings and workshops are welcomed, although authors are recommended to discuss their proposal first with the Editor-in-Chief.
 Meeting reports do have an abstract and keywords and should not exceed 3,000 words in length.

-Letters to the Editor: Letters of 1,000 words or less which relate to previously published work from the Journal of Geriatric Oncology may be submitted.
-The Editor-in-Chief may choose to invite a reply from the authors of the paper on which the letter is commenting.
+Letters to the Editor: Letters of 1,500 words or less which relate to previously published work from the Journal of Geriatric Oncology or original research matters of interest to researchers in our field may be submitted.
+If commenting on a previously published paper the Editor-in-Chief may choose to invite a reply from the authors of the paper on which the letter is commenting.

 It is hoped that this list will be useful during the final checking of an article prior to sending it to the journal's Editor for review.
-Please consult this Guide for Authors for further details of any item.Ensure that the following items are present:
+Please consult this Guide for Authors for further details of any item.

 •One author designated as corresponding author: